patrickptasznik/patrickptasznik/README.md

 - 🚧 I'm planning on building a [personal website](http://www.netanimations.net/animated-roped-off-construction-barracades.gif) in the near future

-- 🧠 I'm always open to learning new languages and expanding my knowledge of computer software
+- 🧠 I'm always open to learning new languages and expanding my computing skills

 <br/>